Last Updated on July 7, 2026 by Daniel Globe

 Terrestrial Treasures

-Birdwatchers will find delight in spotting endemic species such as the Palauan fruit dove or the Micronesian kingfisher.
-The lush forests are also home to various reptiles and mammals that are unique to the region.
+Birdwatchers can spot endemic species such as the Palau fruit dove and the Micronesian kingfisher.
+The islands’ forests are also home to reptiles and mammals found nowhere else in the region.

 Marine Marvels